 The Bee Genera of Eastern Canada, by Laurence Packer, Julio A. Genaro and Cory S. Sheffield, has a nice summary of native bee identification and natural history.

 Status of Pollinators in North America can be read on-line for free.
-This book was published in 2007 and therefore the information is up to date.

 The Discover Life website has excellent keys for bee ID in the eastern US.
 These are the keys we use for most of our ID work.
 There are also plenty of photographs of bees.